gem5/website/_pages/documentation/general_docs/m5ops.md

 *Note*: The macros generating the "_addr" and "_semi" m5ops are called `M5OP`, which are defined in `util/m5/abi/*/m5op_addr.S` and `util/m5/abi/*/m5op_semi.S`.

-In order to use the "_addr" version of m5ops, you need to include the m5_mmap.h header file, pass the "magic" address (ex.
-"0xFFFF0000" for x86) to m5op_addr, then call the map_m5_mem() to open /dev/mem.
+In order to use the "_addr" version of m5ops, you need to include the m5_mmap.h header file, pass the "magic" address (e.g., "0xFFFF0000" for x86, and "0x01001000" for arm64) to m5op_addr, then call the map_m5_mem() to open /dev/mem.
 You can insert m5ops by adding "_addr" at the end of the original m5ops functions.

 Here is a simple example using the "_addr" version of the m5ops: